oscar-barlow/coding-notes/misc-notes.md

 # Misc.
 Notes

 ## Controlling Flow
+Get ruby to logically evaluate a statement.
+If it evaluates to true, execute a given block of code.
+If false, execute a different block.
+You can use `elsif` to set additional conditions, but it's usually a bit clunky.

 Ternary conditional expressions are cool.
 Remember the syntax:

 `[boolean to be evaluated] ? [do this if true] : [do this if false]`

-Use 'case' instead of endless ifs, elsifs, else. when/then is a nice compact, readable version of endless ifs and elses.
+Use `case` instead of endless ifs, elsifs, else. `when`..`then` is a nice compact, readable version of endless ifs and elses.

+## Booleans
+When a statement is logically evaluated in Ruby, it returns either `true` or `false`.
+These are Booleans.

+By default, everything in Ruby is `true`.
+Only `nil` and `false` are false.

 ## User Interaction in Ruby
 (to be written)